 – I recommend approaching the ID of Northern RT’s the way that birders approach other species that showcase a great deal of clinal variation, such as Iceland Gull or Dark-eyed Junco.
 It’s OK to leave birds unassigned, especially while in the field.
 Posting photos to groups such as this one will either reinforce your decision or open your mind up to new approaches.

 – A birder friend by the name of Brandon Holden uses the term “slider scale” whenever he refers to the Iceland-Thayer’s cline, and also the apparent kumlieni-glaucoides cline.
 I find this methodology helps me while I’m in the field and looking to assign Red-tailed Hawks to subspecies-level.
 Because these two subspecies (if that’s what “abieticola” turns out to be after actual study of its life history occurs on its breeding grounds) occur along a gradient, a slider-scale is effective in categorizing the two.

 – Don’t get hung up on, to quote Cathy Sheeter, “soft” field marks such as throat markings, or legging markings, or various markings to the axillaries and so on.
 If you wish to get it right, get ready to be in it for the long haul, be open to receiving feedback and know that there are few, if any, certainties.
 Variation is the name of the game!
 To quote Matt Fraker, Red-tails are the Herring Gull of the hawk world.
-If one wishes to really study Herring Gulls, especially in their immature plumages, one is truly in it for the long haul; a life long study.
+If one wishes to study Herring Gulls, especially in their immature plumages, one is genuinely in it for the long haul.
+Truly a lifelong study.
 If you rush and attempt to force field marks on birds in order to ease your approach (ease your aching mind) you’re likely to quickly dig a hole for yourself, and have missed most of the joy altogether…